ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/index.md

 > [!NOTE]
 >
 > In both methods, the program calculates an end amount rounded to a specific number of digits after the decimal point.
 This is an option of the additional amount definition – the *Round Scale* field. <br> The round scale itself isn't used in the end amount.
-As an intermediate amount, it's used for amount distribution.
+It's used as an intermediate amount for amount distribution.
 The rounded amounts are always limited to the second digit after the decimal point before being saved in the database.

 ------------
 ### See more